Looking for ways to save money at the Minnesota State Fair? We’ve got ’em – you don’t have to break the bank to have a good time!

 Visit the Warner Coliseum to witness judged and timed events featuring draft horses, horse jumping, English horse riding, and more.
 Check the schedule for what’s happening on which days.

-Besides the options listed on the Minnesota State Fair website, you can also volunteer to help out with Big Ideas, Crossroads Chapel, Clean Energy Resource Team, Minnesota Department of Natural Resources (full this year), or National Alliance on Mental Illness.
+In addition to the options listed on the Minnesota State Fair website, you can also volunteer to help out with Clean Energy Resource Team or Minnesota Department of Natural Resources.

 If you have kiddos, you may want to stop by one of the information booths for free identification wristbands.
-(PS – They previously offered free sunscreen at the information booths, but that is not happening this year.)
+Find the wristbands at an information booth or Care & Assistance.
+See the map of the Fair for location information.

 Save on data by using the free Wi-Fi service available in a hotspot located at the west Grandstand plaza.
 It’s also available at the Xfinity booth located outside the FAN Central exhibit on Underwood Street.